Your health and wellbeing and relationships

 Support for problems with drugs and alcohol

-• i-access Surrey Drug and Alcohol Service - i-access supports people in Surrey who want help with their problematic drug use and/or are highly dependent on alcohol and want to stop drinking.
+• i-access Surrey Drug and Alcohol Service - i-access supports people in Surrey who want help with their drug use and/or are highly dependent on alcohol and want to stop drinking.

 Involvement with the Police